 The activity in your brain determines everything you feel and do.
-While most people have normal brain function, they still have brain imbalances or chronic emotions that affect their day to day life.
+While most people have normal brain function, they still have chemical imbalances or chronic emotions that affect their day-to-day life.
 This is where neurofeedback can help.

 During a neurofeedback session, we compare what your brain is actually doing to what you'd like it to be doing.
 When your brain is nearing a more comfortable state, you are rewarded with a positive response on a computer screen.
 Usually this ‘neuro-feedback’ is in the form of a video game, music, or movie.

 The sounds and images tell you immediately when your brain approaches a more efficient place and when not.
 When the video plays, it is because your brain is approaching the desired state.
 When the video stops, it is because your brain is heading the other way.

 Much like physical exercises develop specific muscles, the more your brain is exercised into reaching a more comfortable, more efficient position, the better it gets at it.
 This brain training is called 'Neuroplasticity'.
 Neuroplasticity is the brain’s ability to alter its connections, organization, and function based on the experiences and behaviors we engage in on a daily basis.
 It equips the brain with resilient and adaptive strength and makes learning and growing possible with neurofeedback, YOU become an active participant in healing your own brain.
 You will play a video game or movie using just your brain.